 - Military service

-Does Anybody Face an Increased Risk of Negative Impact from TBIs?
+Does Anyone Face an Greater Risk of Negative Repurcussions from TBIs?

 Yes.
 The elderly and the young face some increased risk of both sustaining a TBI and experiencing complications after one.